- How to Make Sense of Salary Transparency - February 19, 2025

 Is “people of color” capitalized?

 “Do you capitalize people of color?”
-This term used to describe a group of people who are not white is not an officially recognized race or ethnic group.
-So, for this reason, publications like the Washington Post and the Los Angeles Times do not capitalize people of color.
+This term describes a group of people who are not white.
+However, it is not the name of an official race or ethnic group.
+So, for this reason, publications like the Washington Post and the Los Angeles Times do not capitalize “people of color.”

 The term people of color is also often put in quotes like this”people of color”.